Meet the Team Behind Our Acting Studio

 About Matt White

-In 2013, White was named Carolina’s Funniest Comic; he was awarded Port City Top Comic in 2012.
-White has performed in the Asheville Comedy Festival, LA Diversity In Comedy Festival, Red Clay Comedy Festival, Big Pine Comedy Festival and Cleveland Comedy Festival.
-He is one of the co-producers/founder of the Oak City Comedy Festival, Raleigh NC's only 5 day comedy festival.
+White has performed at Cleveland Comedy Festival (Best Of Fest), LA Diversity In Comedy Festival, Big Pine Comedy Festival, and Asheville Comedy Festival.
+He is one of the co-producers/founders of the Oak City Comedy Festival, Raleigh NC's only 5-day comedy festival.